felimomo/Walleye-Revised-Paper/fisheries.md

 Thus, it appears that other performance criteria should be used in addition to yield for the harvest control problem in this scenario.

 *HARA utility ({ref}`fig:policies`, middle column)*.
-In this case, in contrast to the former scenario, we see that all policies converge to similar behavior to UMSY, with relatively flat $F$ curves as a function of biomass.
+In this case, in contrast to the former scenario, we see that all policies converge to similar behavior to UMSY, with relatively flat $U$ curves as a function of observed stock biomass.
-This behavior can be confirmed in {ref}`fig:eps-um2`, in which we see that for all policies, $F_t$ seems to hover around the UMSY value $F\approx 0.12$ ({ref}`tab:fixed-params`).
+This behavior can be confirmed in {ref}`fig:eps-um2`, in which we see that for all policies, $U_t$ seems to hover around the UMSY value $U\approx 0.12$ ({ref}`tab:fixed-params`).
 We observe that the 2RL rule leads to noisy behavior which we believe is due to the observational noise coupled with the strong dependence of the policy on mean weight observations.
 We believe that using a moving average window for mean weight observations, together with using larger networks and longer training times, could help to smooth this behavior.
 However this exploration would be of limited interest due to the expectation that this way the 2RL policy would converge to UMSY.